wyldckat/solidMechanics/README.md

    - Moved solvers to their own folder.
    - Simplified Allw* scripts, since this way we can use the multi-core building ability that OpenFOAM has got.
    - Using "realpath" as a compatibility measure with compiling on Windows (blueCFD).
+   - Created branches for each one of the latest OpenFOAM git versions: OF22x OF21x OF20x

 License
 =======